mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

   - building-first-homelab-rack/og-cover.webp
 ---

-TODO: Alt text

 Seven years ago, I built my [first home server](/building-a-vm-homelab-2017/).
-It greatly improved my software development workflows, so I've gotten more into the home server scene.
+It made my software development work faster and more enjoyable, so I've gotten more into the home server scene.
 I built [a custom storage server](/budget-nas/), [another development server](/building-a-vm-homelab/), and a dedicated firewall.

 At some point, my wife gently observed that my office was filling with unsightly wires.
 "What?"
 I asked.
 "This is a _normal_ amount of wires."
-But then I looked and realized it was kind of a lot of wires...
+But then I looked around and realized it was kind of a lot of wires...

 {{<gallery caption="My office, upon closer inspection, kind of had a lot of wires">}}
 {{<img src="office-wires-1.webp" max-width="350px" alt="Photo of lots of wires in my office">}}
 {{<img src="office-wires-2.webp" max-width="350px" alt="Photo of lots of wires in my office">}}
 {{</gallery>}}

 A lot of home server enthusiasts buy server racks, but I never thought of myself as a rack guy.
 I wasn't _so_ into servers that I needed a whole rack; I just had a VM server here, a data server there.
 Maybe a few switches scattered around.
-Buying a rack felt like an admission that I wasn't just a casual home server guy but an intense homelab weirdo.
+Buying a rack meant admitting that I wasn't just a casual home server guy but an intense homelab weirdo.

-One day, I gave in and bought a rack, and I'm better off for it.
-Having a rack makes my servers more pleasant to work with and eliminates my sprawling mess of wires.
+One day, I gave in and bought a rack, and I'm better for it.
+It makes my servers more pleasant to work with and eliminates my sprawling mess of wires.

 {{<img src="full-rack.webp" max-width="400px">}}